In fact studies have shown that indoor tanners

 UV and melanoma may have is still not understood.

-IARC’s strongest study – which followed more than 100,000 women over
+"Even the IARC’s strongest study – which followed more than 100,000

-overall risk of contracting melanoma – whether using tanning beds or not
+of contracting melanoma – whether using tanning beds or

 – remains well